CIM Commercial Trust (NASDAQ:CMCT) Rating Increased to Hold at Zacks Investment Research

-CIM Commercial Trust (NASDAQ:CMCT) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research report issued on Wednesday, Zacks.com reports.
+CIM Commercial Trust (NASDAQ:CMCT) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a note issued to investors on Tuesday, Zacks.com reports.

 According to Zacks, “CIM Commercial Trust Corporation is a real estate investment trust.
 It primarily makes equity and debt investments in substantially stabilized real estate and real estate-related assets, principally office properties.
 The Company also operates a real estate lending platform, which includes originating and servicing U.S. Small Business Administration-guaranteed loans as well as conventional loans.
 CIM Commercial Trust Corporation, formerly known as PMC Commercial Trust, is headquartered in Dallas, Texas. “